techidaily/site-facebook/source/_posts/fixing-the-failure-of-fb-notifications-to-load.md

 Close

- You can[check the Wi-Fi speed using a free website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to confirm its functionality.
+ You can [check the Wi-Fi speed using a free website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) to confirm its functionality.
 Try restarting your router to fix any internet problems.
 If that doesn’t work, contact your internet service provider to find a solution.

  You can also switch from Wi-Fi to mobile data and establish an internet connection.
 Make sure to have an active data plan.
 Once your internet connection is stable, you will be able to receive Facebook notifications.